ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 33. Made input fields required across all forms (e.g. sending message, logging in, etc.)<- 1/10/2024
 34. Set password to be hidden instead of in plaintext <- 2/10/2024
 35. Set email to field to require input of type email <- 2/10/2024
-36. Allow users to view their password <- WE ARE HERE
+36. Set a fake account for curious people to explore the capabilities of the to-do list <- WE ARE HERE
-35. Investigate why only parts of hidden .env file work <- WE ARE HERE

 Tickets
 - Use JavaScript to enable change between English and Kiswahili